stdm/stdm.github.io/data-science-book.md

 ### Braschler, Stadelmann, Stockinger (Eds.)
 **Springer, 2018 (to appear)**

-Companion website to the upcoming book *Applied Data Science - Lessons Learned for the Data-Driven Business*, to appear summer 2018.
+Companion website to the upcoming book *Applied Data Science - Lessons Learned for the Data-Driven Business*, to appear late 2018.
+_Update_: The manuscript has been submitted to the publisher as of end of September, 2018.

 ## Synopsis